statamic/docs/content/collections/docs/live-preview.md

 }
 ```

-The localized entry (`$this`) will have access to the temporary values entered in Live Preview, applied as supplemented data.
+The entry (`$this`) will have access to the temporary values entered in Live Preview, applied as supplemented data.

 ``` php
 // the original title